MetriqOrg/go/ingest/README.md

 # Ingestion Library
 The `ingest` package provides primitives for building custom ingestion engines.

-Very often, developers need features that are outside of Horizon's scope.
+Very often, developers need features that are outside of OrbitR's scope.
 While it provides APIs for building the most common applications, it's not possible to add all possible features.
 That's why this package was created.